 How and where to see basking sharks

-If you are on the water, it is very important to follow the basking shark code of conduct below.
-Basking sharks are slow, and will not move out of the way or alter their course to get out of the way. `When feeding, they tend to ‘zone out’ and may not even be aware of a boat right beside them.
+If you are on the water, it is extremely important to follow the basking shark code of conduct below.
+Basking sharks are slow, and will not move out of the way or alter their course to get out of the way of any boat, kayak or jet-ski.
+When feeding, they tend to ‘zone out’ and may not even be aware of a boat right beside them.

 Signs and Indicators